MicrosoftDocs/power-automate-docs/articles/process-mining-processes-and-data.md

 ---
-title: Work with processes and data with process mining (preview) | Microsoft Docs
+title: Prepare processes and data with process mining (preview) | Microsoft Docs
-description: This topic describes how to work with processes and data with process mining in the process advisor feature in Power Automate.
+description: This topic explains how to prepare processes and data with process mining in the process advisor feature in Power Automate.
 author: nijemcevic
 ms.service: power-automate
 ms.subservice: process-advisor